blockchain-insights/blockchain-data-subnet-ops/README.md

 docker plugin upgrade loki grafana/loki-docker-driver:2.9.8 --grant-all-permissions docker plugin enable loki
 ```
->[!WARNING] To take effect you need to restart the Docker daemon, this will shutdown all services and restart them we suggest to do this only when there is a scheduled upgrade and the registrations are disabled not to be affected by the uptime time scoring.
+> [!WARNING] To take effect you need to restart the Docker daemon, this will terminate all services and restart them.
+We suggest to do this only when there is a scheduled upgrade and the registrations is disabled not to be affected by the uptime time scoring.

 ```bash
 sudo systemctl restart docker